psytec1x/Gui_for_Python/README.md

 ASK CHATGPT:

-Prompt by AIPRM, Corp. - https://www.aiprm.com/prompts/generative/dalle/1809555072515051520/Lines starting with # are only comments for humans You must add at the top of the response "Created with AIPRM Prompt "Create a GUI for any python code!""Take the python code and create a TKinter GUI for it.
+"Create a GUI for any python code!""Take the python code and create a TKinter GUI for it.
 Do not explain it!
 If you need to ask anything ask it in German.

-Created with AIPRM Prompt "Create a GUI for any python code!"

 # Kommentar: Welchen Python-Code sollen wir in die GUI einfügen?
 Bitte teilen Sie ihn uns mit.